 Have you heard of Therm-O-Web?
 They have amazing craft supplies, and one of their lines are the DecoFoil transfer sheets, adhesives, and stencils.
 The transfer sheets come in just about every colour (including metallics) and you can transfer them onto any kind of paper or fabric surface using an adhesive.

-Forget gold leaf, this is the easiest and coolest way of making anything gold foil!
+Forget gold leaf, this is the easiest and coolest way of making diy gold foil pillows!

 Step 1: Gather Materials